-Transport for London (TfL) have its own (much better) advertising codes above and beyond those of the ASA.
-These explicitly disallow ads for porn, prostitution, strip clubs, ‘promoting poor body image’, sexual images of adults or images that might offend 'by way of implication’.
-So if you see a sexist ad anywhere on the London Transport network contact TfL as your first port of call:
+Transport for London (TfL) have its own advertising codes above and beyond those of the ASA.
+These explicitly disallow ads for porn, prostitution, strip clubs, ‘promoting poor body image’, sexual images of adults or images that might offend even ‘by way of implication’.
+So if you see a sexist ad anywhere on the London Transport network contact TfL as your first port of call.

-A twitter storm (led by untameable shrews and a strong contingent from Mumsnet) and press coverage was generated by complaints over these ‘jokey’ beer mats (which along with this imagery asked women if they ‘spat or swallowed’).
+A twitter storm (led by untameable shrews and a strong contingent from Mumsnet) generated press coverage and a wealth of complaints over these ‘jokey’ beer mats (Pornhub-style images coupled with text asking female students if they ‘spat or swallowed’).
 These were being handed out in welcome packs to female students at Sussex University (because apparently 18 year old girls don’t know how to brush their teeth).
-After it was pointed out that it was deeply inappropriate for teenage girls to be taking a first step into independent living with messages that looked like they had come straight off the pages of Pornhub, the University has said it will ‘rethink’ using this supplier in future.
+After it was pointed out that it was deeply inappropriate for teenage girls to be taking a first step into independent living with messages like these, the University has said it will ‘rethink’ using this supplier in future.

 Jez saw these ads for an ‘escort agency’ in the men’s loo of his local pub.
 He complained to the pub – which withdrew it from all its chains.
 He also complained to the billboard hoarder, Admedia – they withdrew the campaign NATIONWIDE!